 Please note that SIT will make every effort to maintain its programs as described.
-To respond to emergent situations, like COVID-19, however, SIT may have to change or cancel programs.
+To respond to emergent situations, however, SIT may have to change or cancel programs.

-WHY A MASTER'S IN CRISIS MANAGEMENT?
+WHY A MASTER'S IN HUMANITARIAN ASSISTANCE AND CRISIS MANAGEMENT?

 Designed to prepare the next generation of leaders in humanitarian assistance and crisis management, this unique master’s degree gives you the skills and on-the-ground experience you need to stay ahead of critical issues stemming from the world’s rising number of humanitarian crises.